-Origins Available: German, Jewish
+- Origins Available:

-Where did the German Dreyfus family come from?
-What is the German Dreyfus family crest and coat of arms?
-When did the Dreyfus family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Dreyfus family history?The history of the Dreyfus family name begins in the German province of Bavaria.
+The history of the Dreyfus family name begins in the German province of Bavaria.
 Dreyfus is a nickname surname, a class of German names derived from eke-names, or added names, that described people by a personal characteristic or other attribute.
 Dreyfus is a name for a man who had to use a crutch.
 The surname, which was originally derived from the German word drivuoss, which means a tripod or a cooking pot with three legs, was also applied to a person who "stands for" everything or was tolerant.
 Dreyfus is also a Jewish local surname that was originally derived from the town of Trier on the Moselle, known in French as Treves.
 Both the French and the German name come from the Latin Augusta Treverorum, or the City of Augustus among the Treveri.
 In Bavaria, the Dreyfus family was a powerful and prestigious landholder family.
 In the Middle Ages, when Bavaria was characterized by feudalism, knighthood, and heroic battles, the Dreyfus family resided on a feudal estate and enjoyed the splendors of the feudal courts.
 Moreover, the family played an instrumental role in the development of Bavarian political and economic affairs.

 Many cultural groups lived in the German states in medieval times.
 Each had its own dialect and traditions, and unique variations of popular names.
 Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Dreyfus include Dreyfuss, Dreyfus, Dreifuss, Drayfuss, Dreifus, Dreyfous, Driefus, Drifuss, Dryfuss and many more.

 Another 40 words (3 lines of text) are included under the topic Early Dreyfus Notables in all our PDF Extended History products and printed products wherever possible.

 European migration to North America began in the mid-17th century and continued unabated until the mid-20th.
 Many Bavarians made the long trip to escape poverty or persecution based on their religious beliefs.
 The chance for tenant farmers to own their own land was also a major drawing card.
 They settled all across the United States in Pennsylvania, Texas, New York, Illinois, and California.
 Many came to Canada also, settling in Ontario and the prairie provinces.
 Analysis of immigration records has shown some of the first Dreyfuss to arrive in North America, and among them were: